dtadpole/alphazero_gomoku/README.md

 # AlphaZero Gomoku

-This is an implementation of Gomoku game with AlphaZero
+This is an implementation of Gomoku game with AlphaZero, a.k.a.
+Five in a Row

 The code is built on python3, with pytorch and asyncio